zio/zio-schema/docs/our-first-schema.md

 title: "Our First Schema"
 ---

-ZIO Schema provides macros to help you create `Schema`s out of your data types.
+ZIO Schema provides macros to help you create `Schema`s out of our data types.
 But before using the macros, we should take a look at how to do this the manual way.

-### The Domain
+## The Domain

-Like in [Overview](index.md), we define our example domain like this:
+As described in the [Overview](index.md) section, we define the example domain as follows:

 ```scala
 object Domain {